petertrung8/inversePINN/README.md

 where the thermal conductivity $h(x,y)$ is spatially varying and an unknown term that is being identified.

-More details are on the implementation are included in the `inversePINNreport.pdf`
+More details are on the implementation are included in the `inversePINNreport.pdf`.
+Some of the dataset, figures and writing have been modified or removed due to the privacy policy of the dataset used.

 ## Installation